openmobilityfoundation/curb-data-specification/events/README.md

 Authorization: recommended
 `data` Payload: a JSON object with a `status` field containing an array of [Status](#status) objects.

-_Optional endpoint, as required by public agencies; if not implemented, the server should reply with `501 Not Implemented`._
+_Optional endpoint, as required by public agencies; if not implemented, the server should reply with `501 Not Implemented` if possible._

 ### Query Parameters